WeCanCodeIT/columbus-2017-fall/week2/README.md

 - [Oracle Java Tutorial, Arrays](https://docs.oracle.com/javase/tutorial/java/nutsandbolts/arrays.html)

-## Thursday, May 25
+## Thursday, Oct 5

 ### Topics

-- Classes
-- Objects
-- Methods

-### Goals

 - Students should be able to create a class.
 - Students should be able to create instances of a class (objects) using the `new` operator.
 - Students should be able to create and manipulate instance variables.
 - Students should be able to create and use methods.

+### Homework

+### References

+- Anatomy of a Class

-## Friday, May 26
+## Friday, Oct 6

+### Index Card Feedback

+ - Anonymous
+ - Questions/Comments/Concerns/Shout-Outs for the good of the order???
+ - I will post index card feedback on the cohort Slack so everyone can see what the group's thoughts are (totally anonymous)

 Weekly Graded Exercise: [Virtual Pet](../exercises/virtual-pet/)

-Due Tuesday, May 30, 9:30 AM: [Submission Link](https://goo.gl/forms/Dp5jNCawPJtp0H7x2)
+Due Monday, Oct 9, 9:30 AM: [Submission Link](https://goo.gl/forms/Dp5jNCawPJtp0H7x2)

-Enjoy the holiday weekend!
-(Remember to write some code.)